GulzhanIsaeva/Midterm_12194812_Smart_Mobility/README.md

-## During the September and October I learned how:
+## During the semester I learned how:

 -to use turtlesim along with rqt